the-suri-project/suri-docs-old/docs/en/use-cases.md

   This feature will not be limited to websites but will be working for any protocol/service.
   :::

-- **Subscription models**: companies can deploy their subscription models giving their users a sub suri (e.g.
+- **Subscription models**: companies can deploy  subscription models giving their users a sub suri (e.g.
-  `111.subs.netflix`) charging them for their services using the built-in subscription model.
-As soon as the user stops paying or the suri expires, it gets reflected in the service access.
+  `111.subs.netflix`) to charge them for their services using the built-in subscription model.
+As soon as the user stops paying or the suri expires, the subscription is considered ended, and this can be reflected by a limitation to access to the service behind it.

-These ideas are just only the beginning, people are free to use and build over the **SUNS Protocol** any way they want.
+These ideas are just only the beginning, people are free to use and build over **SUNS Protocol** any way they want.

 Feel free to join us in the [Discord](https://discord.gg/CtzA2kPdA7) to tell us about new ideas and use cases.